-Projection of the G-matrices onto the canonical selection dimensions shows that most genetic variance is concentrated in dimensions (y_2-y_4) , while the dimensions under stabilizing selection $(y_5$ and $y_6)$ do not show much genetic variance that can be lost after generation 140 (Figure 5).
-538 y1 does similarly not show much genetic variance.
-Along all potential selection dimensions, 539 loss of genetic variance is consistent with drift when assuming an infinitesimal model of trait inheritance (Barton et al., 2017) and effective population sizes of $N_e = 10^3$ (Chelo and Teotónio, 541 2013).
-However, for the y_1 and y_6 dimensions, initial and evolved populations at generation 100 542 clearly varied less than the founders' isolates of experimental evolution, as their 83% posterior distributions do not overlap.
-To assess if G-matrix evolution aligned with the selection surface, we calculated the correla-545 tion between the directions of genetic divergence at generation 100 of the focal stage (Figure 3), 546 and differentiation of replicate population at generation 50 (Figure S10), with the canonical selection dimensions (Figure 4).
-Overall there is a strong alignment of both genetic divergence and 548 genetic differentiation axes obtained from our two tensor analysis with y3 (Figure S13), meaning 549 that drift fully explains genetic divergence and differentiation.
+Projection of the G-matrices onto the canonical selection dimensions shows that most genetic 512 variance is concentrated in dimension $\mathfrak{S}(y \mathfrak{P} y_4)$, while the dimensions under stabilizing selection 513 (y_5 and y_6) do not show much genetic variance that can be lost after generation 140 (Figure 5). y_1 514 does similarly not show much genetic variance.
+Along all selection dimensions, loss of genetic 515 varian e onsistent with drift when assuming an infinitesimal model of trait inheritance (Barton 516 et al., 2017) and effective population sizes of $N_e = 10^3$ (Chelo and Teotónio, 2013).
+For the y_1 517 and y_6 dimensions, initial and evolved populations at generation 100 clearly varied less than the 518 founders isolates of experimental evolution, as their 83% posterior distributions do not overlap.
+519 To assess if G-matrix evolution aligned with the selection surface, we calculated the correla-520 tion between the directions of genetic divergence at generation 100 of the focal stage (Figure 3), 521 and differentiation of replicate population at generation 50 (Figure S10), with the canonical se-522 lection dimensions (Figure 4).
+Overall there is a strong alignment of both divergence and differ-523 entiation axes with y_3 (Figure S12), and thus with g{max} (see above).
+524 variance along the several phenotypic dimensions under stabilizing selection or drift was lost, 529 suggesting directional selection during the hybridization of founders and domestication until 530 generation 140.
+Despite phenotypic stasis, genetic divergence and differentiation continued dur-531 ing further 50 to 100 generations of evolution in the same environment, a result that is sufficiently 532 explained by drift Real a local phenotypic 533 space after adaptation ensures phenotypic stasis and that over a larger phenotypic space there 534 was effective stabilizing selection.
+A future venue for research in our experimental system is to 535 find if specific mechanisms of density and/or frequency-dependent selection - such as sex allo-536 cation, sexual selection, viability selection during early larval growth, maternal effects, etc.; as we 537 before described in some of the same populations (Carvalho et al., 2014b; Chelo et al., 2013; Dev 538 et al., 2016; Poullet et al., 2016) -, underlie effective stabilizing selection on locomotion behavior.
+539 It would further be interesting to test if starting lab evolution from founders whose average loco-540 motion behavior is away from the phenotypic space measured in our populations converge into 541 a similar "adaptive zone" cf. (Simpson, 1944; Uyeda et al., 2011), or are constrained by standing 542 genetic variation.
+543